fkallen/CARE/Readme.md

     --with-thrust-incdir=DIR use the copy of THRUST in DIR.
 DIR/thrust/version.h must exist [/usr/local/cuda/include/]
 ```

+## Make
-Then, run make to generate the executables.
+Run make to generate the executables.

 CPU version: This produces an executable file care-cpu in the top-level directory of CARE
 ```